luftreich/blog_source/source/_posts/2012-03-11-os161-fork-system-call.markdown

 Trap frame (`struct trapframe`) records the exact state (e.g. registers, stack, etc.) of parent when it call fork.
-Since we need the child exactly the same with parent (excluding return value of fork), we need child thread to start run with parent's trap frame.
+Since we need the child exactly the same with parent (except for return value of fork), we need child thread to start run with parent's trap frame.